Resource dependent branching processes and the envelope of societies: Proofs

 This proves the first part of Theorem~\ref{th1}(a).

 To see the second part of Theorem~\ref{th1}(a), we now suppose that $r\le m\mu$ and $mF(\tau)>1$.
-Recall that we had supposed that any finite level can be reached with a strictly positive probability (see regularity assumption~(iii) in Section~\ref{chap:natregcond}).
-Therefore it suffices to show that, for $w$ sufficiently large, Let now It follows that and thus by recurrence on $k$ that Therefore a sufficient condition for (\ref{equsuff}) to hold is
+Recall that we had supposed that any finite level can be reached with a strictly positive probability [see regularity assumption~(iii) in Section~\ref{chapnatregcond}].
+Therefore it suffices to show that, for $w$ sufficiently large,